RaspberryPiFoundation/microbit-curriculum/en-GB/against-the-clock/index.md

 ## Activity Checklist { .check }

++ Go to <a href="http://jumpto.cc/mb-new" target="_blank">jumpto.cc/mb-new</a> to start a new project in the Code Kingdoms editor.
+Call your new project 'Timer'.

 + Drag the `onStart` event (including the comment) into the bin, as you don't need it.